FuhgJan/academic/_pages/about.md

 The focus of my work lies in the intersection between computational physics and machine learning.

-I am a Ph.D. student in Mechanical Engineering at Cornell University advised by Prof. Nikolaos Bouklas.
+I am finishing my Ph.D. in Mechanical Engineering advised by Prof. Nikolaos Bouklas at Cornell University.
 I have an M.Sc. and a B.Sc. in Computational Engineering from the Leibniz University Hannover, Germany.